City of Davis, CA

 Batteries

 Batteries contain toxic materials and it is a violation of State law to throw them away in the trash.
 Some batteries retain a residual charge even after they can no longer properly power a device--their power has not been completely used up and they can combust or spark, causing a fire or other safety incident.
-Recycle them safely by following the steps below:
+Recycle household batteries safely by following the steps below:

 - Bag it or tape it.
 Place each battery in its own clear plastic bag before placing it in a storage container.
 If a bag isn’t available, you can tape the terminals with clear packing, non-conductive electrical or duct tape (do not use masking, painter or Scotch tape).
 Make sure the battery label is visible.